nidhi-kekatpure/Stock-Analysis-Forecasting-Time-Series-Analysis-Python/README.md

 - CAPM Return Calculations
 - CAPM Beta Analysis

+---

+## Live Demo

+**Try the app now**: https://stock-analysis-forecasting-time-series-analysis-python-f5ymx3l.streamlit.app/

+---

 ## Deployment

-This app is designed to run on Streamlit Cloud: https://stock-analysis-forecasting-time-series-analysis-python-f5ymx3l.streamlit.app/
+This app is designed to run on Streamlit Cloud.
 ## Usage

 1. Navigate to the Stock Analysis page to view detailed stock information
 2. Use the prediction tools to forecast stock prices
 3. Analyze risk and returns using CAPM models